Thischick2026/my-kitchen-meal-planner/README.md

 Requirements

-- An Anthropic API key get one at [console.anthropic.com](https://console.anthropic.com)
+- An Anthropic API key - get one at [console.anthropic.com](https://console.anthropic.com)
-- A food inventory CSV use the included `sample_food_inventory.csv` to get started
+- A food inventory CSV - use the included `sample_food_inventory.csv` to get started
-- A spice inventory CSV optional, use the included `sample_spice_inventory.csv`
+- A spice inventory CSV - optional, use the included `sample_spice_inventory.csv`
-- Just open `meal_planner.html` in any browser, no installation, no server, no dependencies
+- Just open `meal_planner.html` in any browser - no installation, no server, no dependencies

 Getting started